[Updated January 2024]

 True story: I was working with a customer that had migrated their department network shares into SharePoint Online and had chosen to default the retention label on (some of) the content.
 They had also chosen to retain the created date during the migration, a common feature of most migration tools.
 This content was old… really old.
 The configuration for the retention label applied was to retain for 7 years past created date and delete with disposition review.

 This is where the automated world of disposition hits home.
 It did exactly what it was told to do.
-In this case, the customer was not prepared for the new world of automated disposition review and were forced to dive in head first.
+In this case, the customer was not prepared for the new world of automated disposition review and was forced to dive in head first. (this was before the Automatic stage approval option was available – see takeaway 3 below)

 What’s the takeaway?